- Advanced Short Range Air to Air Missile (ASRAAM)

-In 2020, the RAF released images of Brimstone on the Protector RPAS undergoing trials
+In 2020, the RAF released images of Brimstone on the Protector RPAS undergoing ground vibration testing.

 In June 2021, the MoD confirmed the Joint Air to Ground Missile (JAGM) would be used on Army Air Corps AH-64E Apache attack helicopters instead of Brimstone 3.